chemicalfiend/lammps-carrier-mobility/README.md

 # lammps-carrier-mobility
-Workflow for getting the carrier mobilities from LAMMPS trajectories.
+Workflows for getting the carrier mobilities from LAMMPS trajectories.
+Messy scripts that may or may not work.

+# Python Module

 To run this workflow, you need to install and build the package MorphCT (https://github.com/cmelab/morphct), along with mBuild and gsd, which you can get by simply using conda-forge.